zanprgmr/VoxelLauncher/README.md

-# ⚠️NOTE⚠️
-Sorry for the news feed error, minecraft news api is down and i do not have any information when or even if its coming back, ill try alternatives.
-Im so sorry :(
-# VoxelLauncher 🎮🚀

 VoxelLauncher is a **Minecraft launcher** built with pure Python, designed to simplify Minecraft installation, offer real-time official news updates, and provide a range of customization options.
 This project is currently a work in progress.

 ## Features ✨